 While a small Middle Kingdom temple once existed at the spot, the earliest extant construction at Luxor Temple is the shrine built by Thutmosis III (c.
 1479-1425 BC).

-Several decades later, a majority of the temple, from the covered sanctuaries at the top down to the colonnade, was built during the reign of Amenhotep III (c.
+Several decades later, a majority of the temple, from the covered sanctuaries to the colonnade, was built during the reign of Amenhotep III (c.
 1391-1351).

 But we should give most of the credit to the king’s architect and head priest, a man known as ‘Amenhotep, son of Hapu.’
 Together with his ancient predecessor Imhotep, this New Kingdom architect was so influential that he was worshipped as a healing deity throughout later eras.